DOI-USGS/sbtools/README.md

 ##Package Installation
-To install the dataRetrieval package, you must be using R 3.0 or greater and run the following command:
+To install the `sbtools` package, you must be using R 3.0 or greater and run the following command:

 ```R
 install.packages("sbtools")